 Over 2 million tonnes of plastic waste is generated from shipping each year.
 There are also inevitable CO2 emissions from delivery, which are higher for metal straws versus plastic or paper straws due to weight differences.
 But, again, it all comes down to reusability.
 The delivery CO2 for a pack of metal straws is only emitted once when it's initally sent, but because metal straws are reused thousands of times, this never needs to happen again.
 In contrast, if you're re-ordering packs of disposable (paper, plastic, bioplastic, pasta, bamboo) straws constantly as they are used and discarded, the CO2 emissions from delivery are repeated over and over again, having a never ending negative impact on the environment.

 At SuckerStraws, we have a no-plastic packaging policy.
 We use low-emission and low-energy consumption fulfilment company, Fulfilmentcrowd, to undertake all of our deliveries.
 Fulfilmentcrowd are committed to reducing the harmful impacts of ecommerce.
 Read more about our partnership with them here.

-With your help, SuckerStraws funds the planting of trees in these local Kenyan communities resulting in net zero carbon dioxide emissions in the atmosphere!
+With your help, SuckerStraws funds the planting of trees in local Kenyan communities resulting in net zero carbon dioxide emissions in the atmosphere!